Can you view it in web, please?

 What happens when a service goal is not met? 🙅

-The Missed SLA Tab is a record of all missed SLAs and allows Admins to enter data regarding the cause ( lets them retrospect ) and enter remediation plans to make sure the same doesnt happen in future,
+The Missed SLA Tab records all missed SLAs and allows Admins to document root causes and remediation plans to prevent future occurrences.

 default view